georgehua/data-collection-projects/README.md

 When I was looking for jobs on the LinkedIn job board, I found the built-in sorting system didn't provide enough functionalities to help me choose the most suitable jobs to apply to.
 And I was thinking to extract job descriptions from the LinkedIn platform and built my personal job boards.
 The first thing I need to start is collecting data from LinkedIn.

-Firstly, I went to the LinkedIn API, but the provided API endpoints are very limited.
+So, I went to the LinkedIn API documentation, but didn't find any luck from there, since the provided API endpoints are very limited.
 So, I decided to scrape the data with BeautifulSoup and Selenium.
-This notebook is the demonstration of setting up an extraction pipeline for searching data analyst position in Canada.
+This notebook is the demonstration of setting up an extraction pipeline for searching `data analyst` position in `Greater Toronto Area, Canada`.
 I fetched the data using a headless browser to simulate human browsing behavior, then formatted and saved the data into a pandas data frame, eventually exporting it to a CSV file.

-After running the below code, we will get the following information about the job posting:
+After running the pipeline, we will get the following information about the job posting:

 - Date
 - Title